kirtfieldk/MAPMG-Exercise---Data-Science---Software-Development-Internship/README.md

 ## Docker-Compose

-I decided to use this specificlly for the volumes tag and Nginx, so port hosting should not be an issue
+I decided to use this specificlly for the volumes tag (automatic updating without rebuilding) and Nginx, so port hosting should not be an issue